mobahug/Roger-Skyline-1_42/README.md

         051ab4f5dce7ef5d0c94f66dea7d072cb51f99c6

-Useful tipp: if you can't log back got to:
+Useful tipp: if you can't log back (on your computer to VM) then open your VM and go to:

           $ sudo nano /etc/hosts.deny

-Delete your IP adress, then go to:
+Delete your IP adress

+then go to:

           $ sudo nano /etc/hosts.allow